Oleg-Rudko/Oleg-Rudko/README.md

            - Communicate with owner company for new introductions for business (technical side)
            - Auth0 (SSO, SAML Connection with (Google, Microsoft, Okta, DUO, IdP)
            - Communicate with companies if they have problems in order to solve them (Acuity Tech Support)
+           - I automate the DEVOPS parts of the script that are related to AWS

 [10/2022-03/2023] Code Mentor(VIM and Ruby of Rails)